shipuicom/core/README.md

 - [x] Support resizable columns in spk-table
 - [x] Support free text input in spk-select
 - [x] Remove the need to set #input on the input element
-- [x] spk-select gets a wildcard search on the label and value similar to the spk-menu ex search value "hlo" will match "hello" and "halo" it converts into what we call a wildcard regex which are similar to globbing "*h*l*o*" just with regex
+- [x] spk-select gets a wildcard search on the label and value similar to the spk-menu ex search value "hlo" will match "hello" and "halo" it converts into what we call a wildcard regex which are similar to globbing "*h*l*o*" just with regex.
 - [ ] Finalize file upload component
 - [ ] Create a CSV input that create chips on comma (or enter) press
 - [ ] Create a accordion component